binaryage/totalspaces-web/faq.md

 TotalSpaces is a normal app that can be dragged to the Trash, except for one additional file that must be removed from /Library/ScriptingAdditions.

 The uninstaller will remove this file along with the app itself, as well as restarting Dock so that no trace of TotalSpaces remains in the system.

-## Help, I can't see the menu bar icon!

-There is an option to hide the menu bar icon, and perhaps this is turned on for some reason.
-In order to re-show the menu bar icon, double click on TotalSpaces in your Applications folder (as if to launch the app).
-This should tell the app to show the menu bar icon again.

 ## Why are there no diagonal transitions?